seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### SimpleReport

 A report client is the top-level React component for creating a report.
-The clients role is usually to define the report layout, organize the report sections, and establish language translation.
+They are located in the `src/clients` directory.
+The report client is responsible for defining the overall report layout by rendering one or more pages of cards, and setting up language translation.
+The report clients role compared to its underlying page and card components (located in `src/components`) is not strict, they are all just React components.
 Two starter report clients are provided in the `src/clients` directory.

 `SimpleReport.tsx` - one page report client containing a SketchAttributesCard and a SimpleCard.